Doncic hits last-second 3 to lift Mavs over Celtics 110-107

 EXPANDING AUDIENCE

 The Mavericks had their biggest crowd since they started allowing fans Feb.
-8. An estimated 2,500 fans attended for free, an increase from the original number of 1,500.
+8. The Mavericks said there were more than 3,000 fans attending for free, an increase from the original maximum of 1,500.

 The crowd had been limited to vaccinated essential workers, but the club now is allowing season-ticket holders as well while encouraging fans to have either a negative COVID-19 test or be vaccinated.